 Cherokee County, AL

 Map of Alabama highlighting Cherokee County.
-Source: Wikipeida
+Source: Wikipedia

-Cherokee County was created by the Alabama legislature on January 9, 1836.
-It was named for the Cherokee Indians, who ceded the land that now comprises the county to the Federal government by the treaty of New Echota, December 29, 1835.
+The Alabama legislature created Cherokee County on January 9, 1836.
+It was named after the Cherokee Indians, who ceded the land that now comprises the county to the federal government by the treaty of New Echota, December 29, 1835.

-Cherokee County is located in the northeastern portion of the state, in the Appalachian Mountains.
-DeKalb County borders it on the north on the west by Etowah County, on the south by Calhoun and Cleburne, and the east by Chattooga and Floyd Counties, Georgia.
+Cherokee County is in the Northeastern portion of the state, in the Appalachian Mountains.
+DeKalb County borders it on the north, on the west by Etowah County, on the south by Calhoun and Cleburne, and on the east by Chattooga and Floyd Counties, Georgia.

 Towns & Communities

-For the first ten years, the residents of Cherokee County quarreled over the location of a county seat.
+After its formation, residents of Cherokee County quarreled over the location of a county seat for the first ten years.
 In 1837, the Alabama legislature authorized the seat of county government to be established at Cedar Bluff.
-In 1844 an election was held and the county seat was moved to the town of Centre.
+After an election was

 ~ Source: Ancestor Swap Meet 2003 book, June 21, 2003, Northeast Alabama Genealogical Society.